Gospel and Community Church of Joy [CCOJ], Part 2

 On another note, I wonder why preachers that preach a diluted law and Gospel gain a lot more hearers than those who proclaim the law in all its severity and the Gospel in all its sweetness?

 This reminds me of a funny thing.
-I had a student [when I was a seminary prof] by the name of Fermin Satan.
+I had a student by the name of Fermin Satan.
 He became a Lutheran by taking the course Fundamentals of the Christian Faith offered by the Lutheran Hour.
 He gathered his friends and relatives and taught them what Lutheran Christians believe.
 Then the group asked for a missionary.
 When the missionary visited this mountain village, he found a ready congregation.
 After several weeks of visit the missionary confirmed Fermin Satan and all those whom he taught.
 Our Lutheran newspaper headlined the event thus, “Satan Now A Lutheran.”
 Then Fermin went to the seminary.
 A few months before graduation he went to court and asked that his last name be changed to Capangpangan.
 He said he doesn’t want to introduce himself as “Pastor Satan.”
 His seminary classmates tried hard to dissuade him from changing his last name.
 Their reason: Satan can win more followers.
 Is the road to perdition really wider than the road to heaven?
 This is a true story.
 Fermin is now retired and back in his mountain village.
 Keep preaching the Gospel.

 10. ELCA Pastor in Montana